SBA's Women-Owned Small Business Program

 There are multiple benefits, in addition to the aforementioned set-asides, to registering with the Women-Owned Small Business (WOSB) Federal Contracting Program if you are eligible.

 First, the program has multiple avenues to receive assistance.
 The SBA offers a variety of resource partners to assist small businesses.
 Firms can also use the SBA Local Assistance tool to contact their local SBA regional and district office or Women’s Business Center.
-In addition, the beta.certify.sba.gov knowledge base is a valuable resource for firms to get started learning about this new platform with how-to videos, user guides, and more.
+In addition, the wosb.certify.sba.gov knowledge base is a valuable resource for firms to get started learning about this new platform with how-to videos, user guides, and more.

 Additionally, the WOSB set-aside also offers webinars and town halls that cover various topics related to WOSB and EDWOSB certification.
 Participation in webinars and town halls are completely voluntary.
-You can check out the list of WOSB events to get an idea of what resources they have.

 Take Advantage of Your Small Business Designation